highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/3_app-router.md

 App Router uses [app/error.tsx](https://nextjs.org/docs/app/api-reference/file-conventions/error) to send server-side render errors to the client.
 We can catch and consume those errors with a custom error page.

+This will captures any server-rendered error, including those generated from React Server Components, as sometimes identified with the `'use server'` directive.

 All SSR error will display as client errors on your Highlight dashboard.

 We don't call `H.init` in this example because we injected `<HighlightInit />` into the layout using `app/layout.tsx`.